Victor Heiser: Philippines

 American forces took over the Philippines in September 1898.
-On October 27, 1902, Dr. Heiser became the Philippine Director of Health and took over authority for establishing a leprosarium, called the Culion leper Colony.
+On October 27, 1902, Heiser became the Philippine Director of Health and took over authority for establishing a leprosarium, called the Culion leper Colony.
 Because of delays construction did not start until 1905 and the first 370 patients began to be transported to the island on May 27, 1906.
 At a point there were 3,000 workers, over 5,000 patients, and including 200 doctors on the island.
 The island had become known as the Island of No Return.
-Dr. Heiser served under Governor-General of the Philippines Leonard Wood (October 14, 1927, to August 7, 1927) for one year before being replaced by Dr. Herbert Windsor Wade as Medical Director (1922 to 1959) and the colony was finally reinstated into the population in 1998.
+Heiser served under Governor-General of the Philippines Leonard Wood (October 14, 1927, to August 7, 1927) for one year before being replaced by Herbert Windsor Wade as Medical Director (1922 to 1959) and the colony was finally reinstated into the population in 1998.

-Dr. Heiser wanted to save lives and worked to find a cure for leprosy while treating many other diseases in the process.
+Heiser worked to find a cure for leprosy while treating many other diseases in the process.
 He is credited with saving as many as two million lives.

 Marriage

-Dr. Heiser married a wealthy widow, Marion Peterson Phinny, and they divided their time between New York and Connecticut until her death in 1965.
+Heiser married a wealthy widow, Marion Peterson Phinny, and they divided their time between New York and Connecticut until her death in 1965.

 Death

-Dr. Victor Heiser died on February 27, 1972, and was buried at the Grandview Cemetery in Johnstown.
+Heiser died on February 27, 1972, and was buried at the Grandview Cemetery in Johnstown.

 Legacy

-After Dr. Heiser died his will established The Heiser Program for Research in Leprosy within The New York Community Trust.
+After Heiser died his will established The Heiser Program for Research in Leprosy within The New York Community Trust.
 The program provides funding research for leprosy and other related diseases.
 In 2015 funding was appropriated for those seeking funding for research.